nanos-world/docs/docs/core-concepts/scripting/classes-guide.md

 ### Base Classes

 Under the hood, nanos world Classes follow an [Inheritance Pattern](https://en.wikipedia.org/wiki/Inheritance_%28object-oriented_programming%29), which means we have base parent classes, and it's children which "inherits" all functions, events and properties from them.
-You will notice that all Classes that can be spawned in the world are [Actors](/scripting-reference/classes/base-classes/actor.mdx), for example in [Character](/scripting-reference/classes/character.mdx) and [Prop](/scripting-reference/classes/prop.mdx) it is possible to call the function: `:SetLocation(Vector)`.
+You will notice that all Classes that can be spawned in the world are <Classes.Actor />, for example in <Classes.Character /> and <Classes.Prop /> it is possible to call the function: [`:SetLocation(Vector)`](/scripting-reference/classes/base-classes/actor.mdx#function-setlocation).

 :::info

-The [Base Class Actor](/scripting-reference/classes/base-classes/actor.mdx) is a very important class in nanos world.
+The <Classes.Actor /> is a very important class in nanos world.
 It contains the most of methods which are shared through all Classes we have, and also **Static Methods** to get and retrieve entities directly.

 :::